 If you’re hypersensitive, you’re more likely to become overstimulated from sensory input.
-For instance, someone with hypersensitive hearing may become overstimulated by music simultaneously playing while a conversation is going on in the vicinity.
+For instance, someone with hypersensitive hearing may become overstimulated by grocery stores or restaurants, where overhead music and multiple conversations occur simultaneously.

 Is Sensory Overload a Symptom of ADHD?

-Anyone can experience sensory overload, but those with ADHD are more likely to experience it because of how their brains work.
+Anyone can experience sensory overload, but those with ADHD are more likely to suffer because of how their brains work.

-They can’t filter out minute details others ignore, meaning they receive and process every sound, texture, sight, and smell around them.
+People with ADHD can’t filter out the minute details that others ignore, meaning they receive and process every sound, texture, sight, and smell around them.
 For this reason, it takes them longer to sift through sensory information and determine what’s essential and what’s safe to tune out.